Top 10 Factors That Affect Gold Prices in Australia

 · Mining Production

 Australia is one of the world’s top gold producers.
 Changes in mining production levels will have a big impact on the supply of gold in the market.
-If the level of mining production slows down because of economic or environmental challenges, the reduced supply will push the prices up.
+If the level of mining production slows down because of economic or environmental challenges, the reduced supply will push prices up.
 Mining production is, therefore, a direct influencer of the dynamics in the market.

 · Jewellery and Industrial Demand

-Gold is used for investment purposes and jewellery and industrial applications.
+Gold is used for investment purposes and jewellery, and industrial applications.
 The demand for gold jewellery can shoot up due to festivals, weddings, or cultural events.
 Another demand for gold arises from the electronics and dentistry industries.
 More usage of these increases the demand for scarce gold.

 · Investment Demand